Chinchillas are small and they have sensitive digestive systems.

 It’s more of a comprehensive guide that can help give you a base foundation to ensure you understand the general guidelines of a chinchilla’s diet.

-Once you understand which treats are safe and which treats to steer clear of, the next important thing to understand is that you want to limit treats.
+Once you understand which treats are safe and which treats to steer clear of, the next important thing to understand is that you need to limit treats.

-Typically, the one-piece is all it takes for your chinchilla to show some affection and love.
+Typically, a single piece is all it takes for your chinchilla to show some affection and love.

 And sure, feel free to let your chinchilla have a few pinches of oats from time to time.
-Chinchillas can eat oats without issues, as long as you give them oats in moderation (no more than 2 or 3 oats once or twice a week.
+Chinchillas can eat oats without issues, as long as you give them in moderation (no more than 2 or 3 oats once or twice a week).

 However, when you get into some of the other treats such as certain dried fruits and even herbs, you need to be leery of how much you are offering.

-A small amount and not every day is the best bet for a happy and healthy chinchilla.
+A small amount and not every day is your best bet for a happy and healthy chinchilla.

 Some great, and healthy options are rose hips and bee pollen.
 Both are superfoods, but need to be given in small amounts.
-Read “Can Chinchillas Eat Rose Hips?” for more on bee pollen, or this article on giving bee pollen to your chinchilla.
+Read “Can Chinchillas Eat Rose Hips?” for more on rose hips, or this article on giving bee pollen to your chinchilla.

 Ensure Other Nutritional Needs Are Met